Glossary of Terms

 Gazumping

 Many buyers are hurt because of a practice known as gazumping.
-Here's what happens: You find the home you love and you VERBALLY agree on a price.
+Here’s what happens: You find the home you love and you verbally agree on a price.
 Later, the agent says someone else wants to guy the home.
 How could this happen?
-It's quite simple - somone else offered more money.
+It’s quite simple – somone else offered more money.
 You have been gazumped.
-Sometimes you are given the chance to "match" or "better" the increased offer.
+Sometimes you are given the chance to match or better the increased offer.
 Other times, you get no chance because the home is sold and you have not been asked if you would be prepared to pay more.
-This can be heart-breaking.

 General Law Land

 This is land that is not under the operation of the Transfer of Land Act.
-Ownership of general law land is determined by examination of the "chain of title", a collection of documents showing that the land has been tranferred from one person to another over many years.
-A chain of title must show every dealing associated with the land for the past 30 years, if good title is to be established.
-These days, the purchase of any general law land must be converted so that the land is bought under the operation of the Transfer of Land Act.
+Ownership of General Law Land is determined by examination of the ‘chain of title,’ a collection of documents showing that the land has been transferred from one person to another over many years.
+A chain of title must show every dealing associated with the land for the past 30 years if good title is to be established.
+These days, the purchase of any General Law Land must be converted so that the land is bought under the operation of the Transfer of Land Act.

 Home